 To be fair, there may be some businesses for which a traditional PBX system is still the best option.
-It certainly warrants closer examination into what each solution offers (or doesn’t) before making a final decision.
+It certainly warrants a closer examination of what each solution offers (or doesn’t) before making a final decision.

 The Traditional PBX System

-To fully understand the advantages of virtual PBX systems, it’s important to know how a traditional PBX works.
+To fully understand the advantages of virtual PBX systems, it’s essential to know how a traditional PBX works.
 PBX stands for Private Branch Exchange.
-In most cases, what this means is a physical rack of hardware and phone lines on the premises of your business.
+In most cases, this means a physical rack of hardware and phone lines on the premises of your business.

-PBXs were created to allow business to make internal calls between employees without having to use the public telephone network.
+PBXs were created to allow businesses to make internal calls between employees without using the public telephone network.
 Before PBX systems were created, a company with a hundred employees would have needed a hundred separate Centrex lines, all being billed by their local phone company, just to speak with each other.